-The internal controls department represents an important component of corporate governance and provides the bodies of the Company with objective assessments of the adequacy and operating effectiveness of the Company's internal control system.
-In 2021, the internal controls department carried out a number of audits, as per the risk-based annual audit plan and requirements of the bodies of the Company.
+The internal controls department represents an important component of the Company's corporate governance and provides the Company's bodies with objective assessments of the adequacy and effectiveness of the Company's internal control system.
+In 2022, the internal controls department carried out a number of audits, as per the risk-based annual audit plan and requirements of the bodies of the Company.

-The internal controls department assesses the control mechanisms, procedures and systems in place to ensure reliability and integrity of financial and operational information, safeguarding of the Company's assets, compliance with the Company's internal policies and the cost effective and efficient use of resources.
+In particular, the Company's internal controls department assesses the control mechanisms, procedures and systems in place to ensure reliability and integrity of financial and operational information, safeguarding of the Company's assets, compliance with the Company's internal policies and the cost effective and efficient use of resources.

-In order to prevent or promptly detect any possible errors and frauds related to the financial reporting process, the Company has implemented controls in the form of internal policies covering the risk areas of the business (e.g. revenue recognition, capital assets and leases, inventory valuation, costs and expenses, etc.), whose adequacy and effectiveness are continuously assessed by the internal controls department.
+In order to prevent or promptly detect any possible errors and frauds related to the financial reporting process, the Company has implemented controls in the form of internal policies covering the risk areas of the business (e.g. income and revenue recognition, capital assets and leases, inventory valuation, costs and expenses, etc.), whose adequacy and effectiveness are continuously assessed by the internal controls department.

-The internal controls department reports its findings to the Board of Directors, the Supervisory Board and the Audit Committee, provides them with objective assessments of the Company's control system and formulates measures to remedy deficiencies, if any deficiencies are identified.
+The internal controls department reports its findings to the Board of Directors, the Supervisory Board and the Audit Committee of the Company, provides them with objective assessments of the Company's control system and formulates measures to remedy deficiencies, if any deficiencies are identified.
 The results of the control system assessments are also discussed with the Company's external auditor.

-The Company takes appropriate measures to correct deficiencies identified during audits.
+The Company takes appropriate remedial measures to correct deficiencies identified during audits.
 The internal controls department then monitors the implementation of such measures and reports to the management of the Company and its bodies.

 The work of the internal controls department is also overseen by the Audit Committee.
-In 2021, the Audit Committee did not ascertain any deficiencies that could materially affect the financial reporting process.
+In 2022, the Audit Committee did not ascertain any deficiencies that could materially affect the financial reporting process.